-How Do We Convert Implied Probability Into Odds?
+4. How To Convert Implied Probability Into Odds

 Knowing how to convert one form of odds to another can be helpful, especially if you have come into possession of a large amount of betting data that has odds formatted in an unfamiliar way.

 To do this, we first need to convert any odds format to their implied probability.
 Once we have done this, the calculations are fairly straight forward.

 4.1 Converting Implied Probability Into Decimal Odds

 Converting implied probability into decimal odds formula:

 Let's take an example.
 In this example we think that Arsenal has a 75 % probability of defeating Stoke.
 To calcluate our decimal odds target, we want to covert 75 % into odds:

 Example: How to calculate implied probability to decimal odds: